datatrail-jhu/01_chromebookintro/manuscript/11_getting_help.md

 c) Checked to see if there's an obvious mistake you've made.
 D) All of the above.

+{choose-answers:4}
 ?
 Which of these is NOT a common Chromebook problem?

-A) documents frequently accidentally deleted from Chromebook.
+C) documents frequently accidentally deleted from Chromebook.
-b) problems connecting to the Internet.
+o) problems connecting to the Internet.
-c) Google Account Login issues.
+o) Google Account Login issues.
-d) Chromebook OS issues
+o) Chromebook OS issues

 {/quiz}